SaeidDaliriSusefi/Air-Temperature-Monitoring/README.md

 🗺️ Interactive selection of region of interest (ROI) via geemap.

-🧊 Extraction of daily and monthly 2-meter air temperature data from ERA5/ERA5-Land collections.
+🧊 Extraction of monthly 2-meter air temperature data from ERA5/ERA5-Land collections.

 📊 Trend analysis using Mann-Kendall test for detecting monotonic trends in time series.